Ordinarily available provision (schools)

 Review/ Outcome

-Active Listening for Active Learning (targeted intervention suggested in I and AN School Service Offer)
+Active Listening for Active Learning (targeted intervention suggested in Inclusion and Additional Needs School Service Offer)

 CT